bgoodr/arduino-mk-utils/README.md

     ARD_MK_UTILS_DIR=$HOME/bgoodr/arduino-mk-utils make upload

-If you have some local Python installed into your PATH that doesn'thave the "serial" module, you can set the path to the system-installed Python via:
+If you have some local Python installed into your PATH that doesn't have the "serial" module, you can set the path to the system-installed Python via:

     PATH=/usr/bin:$PATH ARD_MK_UTILS_DIR=$HOME/bgoodr/arduino-mk-utils make upload